-- 7.6.1 General registration procedures.
-The student must register for courses online through the "Repository of Student Information" (ROSI) at the University of Toronto website.
+7.6.1 General registration procedures.
+The student must register for courses through ACORN, normally through the registrar at their college of registration.
 There are three periods for course registration in the academic year, one before each of the three trimesters.
-Dates vary from year to year; students may enquire from the GCTS Office or the registrar's office of the college of registration. - 7.6.2 Limited enrolment courses.
-For any course with limited enrolment, students may register on the ROSI system.
-Registration for limited enrolment courses is on a first come, first served basis. - 7.6.3 Courses requiring the instructor's permission.
-Where a course description indicates that the permission of the professor is required for registering in the course, the student cannot register for the course through ROSI, but must contact the instructor for permission and instructions on enrolment. - 7.6.4 Reading and research courses.
-A student registering for a reading and research
+Dates vary from year to year; students should consult "Key Academic Dates" at www.tst.edu.

+7.6.2 Limited enrolment courses.
+For any course with limited enrolment, students may register through their college registrar.
+Registration for limited enrolment courses is on a first come, first served basis.

+7.6.3 Courses requiring the instructor's permission.
+Where a course description indicates that the permission of the professor is required for registering in the course, the student must contact the instructor for permission and instructions on enrolment.

-(7000-level) course must fill out a reading course form in consultation with the instructor, obtain the proper signatures, and bring it to the registrar of the college of registration.
+7.6.4 Reading and research courses.
+A student registering for a reading and research (7000-level) course must complete a reading course form in consultation with the instructor, obtain the required signatures, and submit it to the GCTS Office by the prescribed deadline for the semester in which the course to be offered